zulip/zulip/CONTRIBUTING.md

   able to address things within a few days.
 * Being helpful and friendly on chat.zulip.org.

-These are also the main criteria we use to select interns for all of our internship programs.
+These are also the main criteria we use to select candidates for all of our outreach programs.

 ## Reporting issues